What’s the best small phone for most people?

 - Poor battery life

-Google Pixel 4 is one of the few premium small phones that’s been released in 2019.
+Google Pixel 4 is one of the few premium small phones that was released in 2019.
 It comes without a notch and it’s running the most up to date version of Android.

 It packs in the best cameras you’ll find on a smartphone this small, capable of stunning landscapes and portraits that put other phones to shame.
 It’s hard to take a bad photo on this thing.